Center-of-Mass Corrections in Associated Particle Imaging: Conclusion

 In our current setup, the COM error in the reconstructed position is largest in the beam direction ($Y$ axis) as seen in Fig.~\ref{fig:comangle} (top left).
-The $Y$-position error is about \SI{4}{\centi\meter} at a distance of \SI{60}{\centi\meter} from the neutron source \cite{zenodo}.
-In the $X$ and $Z$ directions, the COM correction error is an order of magnitude less than in $Y$.
-For our existing API system, the measured position resolution is about \SI{4}{\centi\meter} in $X$ and about \SI{6}{\centi\meter} in $Z$ at a distance of \SI{60}{\cm} \cite{Unzueta_Mauricio2021-jq}.
-Therefore, the errors introduced by the COM movement are relatively small in $X$ and $Z$ and can currently be ignored for our setup and data analysis.
-However, in $Y$ the error is already limiting our resolution.
-Future improvements in alpha-detector and timing resolution as well as ion beam spot size on the target will make the error due to the COM velocity spread even more relevant, first along the beam direction ($Y$) but eventually also in all directions when considering high-resolution API applications.
-The error can be reduced by adjusting the COM angle, and future designs might need to incorporate a different COM angle to achieve a higher resolution.
+The $Y$-position error (defined as a region spanning 90\% of the distribution) is about \qty{3.4}{\centi\meter} at a distance of \qty{60}{\centi\meter} from the neutron source \cite{zenodo}.
+In the $X$- and $Z$-directions, the COM correction error is an order of magnitude less than in $Y$ (and the error in $X$ is normally much smaller than in $Z$).
+For our existing API system, the measured position resolution (FWHM) is about \qty{4}{\centi\meter} in $X$ and $Y$ and about \qty{6}{\centi\meter} in $Z$ at a distance of \qty{60}{\cm} \cite{Unzueta_Mauricio2021-jq}.
+Therefore, the errors in $X$ and $Z$ introduced by the COM movement uncertainty are small compared to the overall error and can be ignored for our setup and data analysis.
+In the beam direction ($Y$) the error is the largest, but in practice our measurements have shown that for our system it is only a small contribution to our measured resolution.
+Other effects, most likely beam spot size, have a greater effect on the resolution.
+Future improvements in alpha-detector and timing resolution as well as ion beam spot size on the target may make the error due to the COM velocity spread more relevant.
+This error can be reduced (see Fig.~\ref{fig:energies-percents-plots}) by decreasing the COM angle, i.e., the angle between alpha detector and ion beam, and future API neutron generator designs might need to incorporate a smaller COM angle to achieve a higher resolution.
+In summary, for current API systems, the COM correction should be included to correct for a shift/tilt, but contributions to the resolutions can currently still be ignored.
+To correct for the COM shift/tilt the averaged COM velocity can be used and a detailed calculation is not necessary.